Table of Contents

 At a later point in Egyptian history, Wadjet became integrated with Isis as well as several other goddesses.
 Irrespective of this, the legacy of Wadjet continued to live, especially in the regions around the Nile river.
-Wadjet’s temple came to be popularly known as the first shrine that held an Egyptian oracle.
+Wadjet’s temple came to be known as the first shrine that held an Egyptian oracle.

 Wadjet and Horus

 Wadjet played an important role in the upbringing of Horus, the son of Osiris and Isis.
 After Set killed his brother Osiris, Isis knew that it wasn’t safe for her son Horus to be near his uncle, Set.
 Isis hid Horus in the marshes of the Nile and raised him with Wadjet’s help.
 Wadjet served as his nurse and helped Isis keep him hidden and safe from his uncle.